wso2-attic/esb-connectors/concur/concur-connector/concur-connector-1.0.0/README.txt

 		2. Setup new concur account and follow all the instruction given below in step 5.

 Steps to follow in setting integration test.
- 1. Download ESB 4.8.1 from official website.
+ 1. Download ESB 4.9.0-ALPHA by following the URL: https://svn.wso2.org/repos/wso2/scratch/ESB/
- 2. Deploy relevant patches, if applicable.

- 3. Navigate to location "/wso2esb-4.8.1/repository/conf/axis2" and add/uncomment following lines in "axis2.xml" and Message Formatters and Message Builders should be added for each of the content types of the files to be added as attachments.
+ 2. Navigate to location "/wso2esb-4.8.1/repository/conf/axis2" and add/uncomment following lines in "axis2.xml" and Message Formatters and Message Builders should be added for each of the content types of the files to be added as attachments.

 		Message Formatters :-